SethBresnettSoftwire/SupportBank/README.md

-# SupportBank-Java-Template
+# SupportBank-Java

+This repository contains:

-Template Maven command-line app for the SupportBank exercise
+* Some sample data for the SupportBank challenge
+* A sample solution in Java

+Copyright © 2017 Softwire - All Rights Reserved